rmoehn/jursey/design.md

     - See also scenarios/06-reflect-root-earlier-reflect.edn.

 - Reachability:
-    - From an "r" entry one can reach anything that happened up to the "r"'s `:reflection/ws`'s transaction time.
-The people of the past cannot look into their future, even though it has happened since then.
+    - The people of the past cannot look into their future, even though it has happened since then.
+    - x.parent, where x is the workspace belonging to the parent's sub-question
+      s: Everything that led to x.0.
+Ie. the parent without an entry for s, but including the [:ask s].
+This corresponds most closely to a subroutine call examining its context and the call stack.
+    - version: Everything that led to that version.
+    - top-level reflect: Everything that led to the reflect's workspace's current version plus that current version.
+If I wasn't able to reach the current version, I couldn't reflect a child immediately after a sub-question unlock returns, for example.
+    - pointer to a copy of a top-level reflect: Everything before the first copy of that reflect was made.
+    - :version/tx and :reflect/reachable must be monotonically decreasing on
+      every branch of the reflection tree.
-    - See also the rambling comments at the bottom of scenarios/06-reflect-ask-reply.edn.
+    - See also the rambling comments at the bottom of scenarios/07-reflect-ask-reply.edn.

 - Putting a pointer at a reflection structure in a root answer.
     - Have to be careful not to automatically unlock any reflection entries.